TempestNetworks/zephyr-rp-docs/pages/gangs/strike-system.md

 ℹ️ **Other ways to get Disbanded:**

-* Community disruption & toxicity after receiving an informal & formal warning for it.&#x20;
+* Community disruption & toxicity after receiving an informal & formal warning for it.
 * Direct threat towards players or staff & severe disrespect.
-An org will be instantly disbanded if doxxing, leaking, IRL trading & members cheating and participating in the spawning of items with IRL trading and exploitation of the server. &#x20;
+An org will be instantly disbanded if doxxing, leaking, IRL trading & members cheating and participating in the spawning of items with IRL trading and exploitation of the server.

 This system is here to **create tension, not kill RP**.
 But if you're not contributing to the world — or worse, actively harming it — your crew will feel the consequences.